-New First-Year Student Registration
+New Student Registration (NSR): First-Year

 New Student Registration is required for each student that accepts admission to enroll at Illinois.
 This is your time to officially become a student at the University of Illinois.
 During your registration day you’ll learn about curriculum requirements for your major, classes required graduate, and receive your 1st schedule of classes.

 New Student Registration (NSR) takes place June – mid July and the week before classes start for the fall semester.
 Departments offer advising on certain dates during this time period.
 The dates you see when you sign-up via your Admitted Student Checklist are the dates your department offers.
 If you are interested in registering for summer classes at UIUC you must submit a Term Change form via your MyIllini account.
 It has to be approved by The Office of Admission and your Registration Date has to occur before summer classes start.

 New Student Registration is facilitated by the Office of Undergraduate Admissions (OUA) and your college (The Grainger College of Engineering).
 You will receive emails (to your -.illinois.edu account) at any time from representatives from either of these offices.